This post may contain affiliate links. Please read our disclosure policy.

 This Easy Breakfast Casserole recipe comes together in no time for a weekend breakfast!
-Combine eggs with sausage, frozen hashbrown potatoes, and cheese for the ultimate easy breakfast or brunch casserole!
+Combine eggs with sausage, frozen hashbrown potatoes, and cheese for an easy breakfast or brunch casserole!

 Breakfast is my favorite meal of the day!
 Give me all the waffles, pancakes, and biscuits and I’m one happy lady!